fenago/cockroachdb-terraform/md/Lab_6.md

-# Lab: Modifying the Terraform script to update the CockroachDB deployment
+# Lab 6: Modifying the Terraform script to update the CockroachDB deployment

 This lab shows you how to modify the Terraform script to update the CockroachDB deployment using the CockroachDB Cloud Terraform provider.